Robert Hübner: Other contributions

 His contributions to chess literature include the study of the playing careers of world champions and the extensive analysis of 19th-century chess brilliancies.
-According to renown chess historian Edward Winter, Hübner's great strength as a player and analyst should not cause his legacy as a chess historian and critic to be overlooked.
+According to chess historian Edward Winter, Hübner's great strength as a player and analyst should not cause his legacy as a chess historian and critic to be overlooked.

 The variation 1.d4 Nf6 2.c4 e6 3.Nc3 Bb4 4.e3 c5 5.Bd3 Nc6 6.Nf3 Bxc3+ in the Nimzo-Indian Defence is named after Hübner.

 When anti-doping tests were introduced into international chess, Hübner declared his withdrawal from the German national team.
 He viewed these tests as bureaucratic-power displays that degrade the individual.
 In his opinion, doping in chess cannot improve the true abilities of a player, only their application to the game.
 "I am always happy if my opponent's abilities can fully unfold, because then I learn more," he has said.

 In addition to chess, Hübner was known as one of the world's best xiangqi players not from China.